raspberrypisig/nice123d/README.md

-# nicegui-cadviewer
+# nice123d
-A nicegui-based CAD editor and viewer for OCP-based projects like build123d.
+A nicegui-based CAD customizer, editor, and viewer for OCP-based projects like build123d

 * Thanks especially to the [ocp_vscode](https://github.com/bernhard-42/vscode-ocp-cad-viewer) project
 * Also thanks to the [nicegui](https://github.com/zauberzeug/nicegui) project